2.15. Async runtime

 1. Calling sqasync::bind() once per shared state, before any async function in script can run.

-2. Publishing the Promise class to script (typically through SqModules::registerAsyncLib or by calling sqasync::sqasync_register() directly).
+2. Publishing the Future class to script (typically through SqModules::registerAsyncLib or by calling sqasync::sqasync_register() directly).

 3. Calling sqasync::pump() periodically - once per host frame, and in a drain loop on shutdown.